Solving multivariate polynomial systems and an invariant from commutative algebra: Preliminaries

-Notice that $gI$ is in generic coordinates for any ideal $I$ and a generic $g\in\Gl{n,\kk}$.
-In other words, any ideal can be put in generic coordinates by applying a generic change of coordinates to it.
+It is easy to see that any homogeneous ideal can be put in generic coordinates by applying a generic change of coordinates to it (see also the proof of \cite[Lemma 2.9]{BS87}).
+Informally, if $\kk$ is finite, it suffices to apply to $J$ a random change of coordinates over a field extension of sufficiently large cardinality. \stepcounter{theorem}